zakonweb/algorithms-A2/Reverse Polish Notation RPN/README.md

-**Code Overview**
+# Reverse Polish Notation (RPN)

+## What is Reverse Polish Notation (RPN)?

+Reverse Polish Notation (RPN) is a mathematical notation in which every operator follows all of its operands.
+It is also known as postfix notation and is parenthesis-free as long as the operators have a fixed number of operands.

+The main advantage of RPN is that it eliminates the need for parentheses to indicate the order of operations.
+In standard mathematical notation, also known as infix notation, you have to use parentheses to indicate which operation to perform first.

+For example, the infix expression `(3 + 4) * 5` translates to `3 4 + 5 *` in RPN.

+## How does RPN work?

+In RPN, operators are written after their operands.
+For the expression `A + B`, the postfix version is `A B +`.
+The operations are performed as soon as possible, and the result of an operation is used as an operand for the next operation.

+Here is a step-by-step breakdown of the evaluation of the RPN expression `3 4 + 5 *`:

+1. Push `3` onto the stack.
+2. Push `4` onto the stack.
+3. Apply the `+` operator to the two numbers at the top of the stack.
+This adds `3` and `4` to get `7`, and replaces the `3` and `4` at the top of the stack with this result.
+4. Push `5` onto the stack.
+5. Apply the `*` operator to the two numbers at the top of the stack.
+This multiplies `7` and `5` to get `35`, and replaces the `7` and `5` at the top of the stack with this result.
+6. At the end of the expression, the result is `35`.

+## Use in Computer Science

+RPN expressions are easier for computers to evaluate and are used in some calculators and computer programming languages.
+They are also used in compiling and evaluating expressions in spreadsheets and databases.

+Furthermore, RPN can be used to convert infix expressions to postfix expressions for easier computation by computers.
+This involves the use of a data structure called a stack, where operands are pushed onto the stack and operators perform operations on the operands at the top of the stack.

+RPN is a key topic in data structures and algorithms, particularly when it comes to stack operations and expression parsing.

+## Code Overview

-The main goal of the code is to take an infix expression as input, convert it to a postfix expression, and evaluate the postfix expression to get the final result.
+The main goal of the code above is to take an infix expression as input, convert it to a postfix expression, and evaluate the postfix expression to get the final result.
 The program is broken down into several smaller functions that each perform a specific task.

 **isOperator(c) Function**